-We note that the Government extended the WPC Sunset date from 1st October 2024 to 1st October 2026 "unless a decision is made by government to either remake or repeal the code at an earlier date".
+We note that the Government extended the WPC Sunset date from 1st October 2024 to the 1st of October 2026 "unless a decision is made by government to either remake or repeal the code at an earlier date".

 GTA believes developing an industry managed model for implementation before the 1st of October 2026 is achievable.
-In such a case, it would be apparent that retaining the WPC and its burden upon both Government, regulators and industry, until 1st October 2026, would not be an effective use of limited Government, regulators and industry resources.
-We would suggest the Government consider exercising its powers to repeal the WPC earlier than the 1st of October repeal date, in line with the DAFF Recommendation in the Final 2023/24 report.
+In such a case, it would be apparent that retaining the WPC and its burden upon both Government, regulators and industry, until 1st October 2026, would not be an effective use of the costly and limited resources of the government and private sectors.
+We would suggest the Government consider exercising its powers to repeal the WPC earlier than the 1st of October repeal date, in line with the DAFF Recommendation in the Final 2023/24 WPC Report.